 The cost of arranging a mortgage can be quite high with arrangement fees to pay as well as a government tax of 2% of the amount borrowed, in addition to an extra notary deed fee (usually €2500 – €3000).

-If you own assets in other countries it may be simpler to mortgage them and pay cash for your Italian house.
+If you own assets in other countries you could of course mortgage them and pay cash for your Italian house.

 Sometimes developers or even private vendors will agree to payment in instalments over a certain period.
 Here is some information on financial alternatives to an Italian mortgage –Alternative Finance